ARTICLE VI. LIVABLE WAGES1

 (c) Where pursuant to a contract for services with the city, the contractor or subcontractor incurs a contractual obligation to pay its employees certain wage rates, in no case except as stated in subsection (d) of this section, shall the wage rates paid pursuant to that contract be less than the minimum livable wage paid pursuant to this article.

-(d) Notwithstanding subsection (c) of this section, where employees are represented by a bargaining unit or labor union pursuant to rights conferred by state or federal law and a collective bargaining labor agreement is in effect governing the terms and conditions of employment of those employees, this chapter shall not apply to those employees, and the collective bargaining labor agreement shall control.
+(d) Notwithstanding subsection (c) of this section, where employees are represented by a bargaining unit or labor union pursuant to rights conferred by State or federal law and a collective bargaining labor agreement is in effect governing the terms and conditions of employment of those employees, the collective bargaining labor agreement shall control.
+Likewise for employees working on highway or heavy construction projects covered under the Davis-Bacon Act, payment of wages and provision of benefits as required under that act shall be deemed compliance with the wage rate and benefits provisions of this article.

 21-86 Exemptions.